metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_contour_deployment_v1alpha1_manifest.md

 Optional:

-- `admin_port` (Number) Configure the port used to access the Envoy Admin interface.If configured to port '0' then the admin interface is disabled.Contour's default is 9001.
+- `admin_port` (Number) Configure the port used to access the Envoy Admin interface.
+If configured to port '0' then the admin interface is disabled.
+Contour's default is 9001.
-- `num_trusted_hops` (Number) XffNumTrustedHops defines the number of additional ingress proxy hops from theright side of the x-forwarded-for HTTP header to trust when determining the originclient’s IP address.See https://www.envoyproxy.io/docs/envoy/v1.17.0/api-v3/extensions/filters/network/http_connection_manager/v3/http_connection_manager.proto?highlight=xff_num_trusted_hopsfor more information.Contour's default is 0.
+- `num_trusted_hops` (Number) XffNumTrustedHops defines the number of additional ingress proxy hops from the right side of the x-forwarded-for HTTP header to trust when determining the origin client’s IP address.
+See https://www.envoyproxy.io/docs/envoy/v1.17.0/api-v3/extensions/filters/network/http_connection_manager/v3/http_connection_manager.proto?highlight=xff_num_trusted_hops for more information.
+Contour's default is 0.

 <a id="nestedatt--spec--runtime_settings--envoy--service"></a>